eatnooM/sensorstrip/README.md

 - Flux (will help keep your joints shiny and happy)
 - Tweezers (good luck holding 0603 parts in place with your fingers)

-Assembly should be possible with just an iron - I'd recommend installing the USB-C port as it's the trickiest and doesn't significantly interfere with installing the resistors.
+Assembly should be possible with just an iron.
 As this is a _reasonably_ straightforward process, I'll include instructions for those who may be doing SMD soldering for the first time but would of course recommend trying a practice kit as a cheaper and more instructive learning tool first.

 ### Steps